Fear of virus unnerves castaway cruise ship's Cambodian port

 Provincial authorities reported last year that more than 90 percent of businesses in the city were Chinese owned.

 The first case of the coronavirus in Cambodia was discovered a Sihanoukville.
-The patient, a 60-year-old Chinese man from the epicenter of the virus in Wuhan, made a full recovery.
+The patient, a 60-year-old Chinese man from the epicentre of the virus in Wuhan, made a full recovery.

 Passengers on board the Westerdam have been subjected to regular health checks, according to Holland America, the ship operator and a unit of Miami-based Carnival Corp.